 To ensure the safety of special needs students, drivers shall deliver each student into the care of a responsible adult.
-Should any student require assistance getting on, or off the bus, such assistance must be provided by the parent(s)/caregiver(s) or school personnel.
+Should any student require assistance getting on, or off the bus, such assistance must be provided by the parents/caregivers or school personnel.
 In the event that a responsible adult is not available, the driver shall report this to OSTA.

-Older students in grades 9-12 are exempted from this requirement providing the parent/caregiver has given written permission to OSTA, and the school concurs the student does not require supervision when on their own.
+Older students in grades 9-12 are exempted from this requirement providing the parents/caregivers have given written permission to OSTA, and the school concurs the student does not require supervision when on their own.

 For some students with special education needs it may be most appropriate for transportation to be provided separately from other students.
 School teams carefully consider these circumstances and document a request for solo transportation on the Student Request for Accessible Transportation and Personalized Accessibility Plan form.
-These requests require approval from the Superintendent of Instructions or the General Manager of Learning Support Services.
+These requests require approval from the Superintendent of Education or the General Manager of Learning Support Services.

-A Transition Plan ensures steps are being taken to help the student develop the necessary skills to return to group transportation, whether riding with other students in a van, or taking mass transportation on yellow bus or public transit.
+A Transition Plan ensures steps are being taken to help the student develop the necessary skills to return to group transportation, whether riding with other students in a van, or taking mass transportation on a yellow bus or public transit.
 Each student's ability to access transportation is reviewed annually.

 Any equipment used to ensure the safety of the student while being transported must be properly fitted for the size, weight and/or age of the student.
-Parents / caregivers and school staff are responsible for ensuring the equipment is securely fastened.
-Equipment including car seats and booster are used aligned to provincial legislation.
-Use of special equipment such as buckle guards, harnesses etc. must be approved by parents / caregivers.
+Parents/caregivers and school staff are responsible for ensuring the equipment is securely fastened.
+Equipment including car seats and boosters are used aligned to provincial legislation.
+Use of special equipment such as buckle guards, harnesses etc. must be approved by parents/caregivers.

 Students in specialized program classes in schools outside their home communities, may be provided transportation without reference to distance units.
 Students residing within 800m from their designated school may be assessed for their ability to walk to school, with support, on an annual basis.
 The Board provides transportation for special needs students enrolled in the Summer Learning Program and Education and Community Partnership Program (ECPP).
 Students attending Provincial or Demonstration schools are transported by the Board.
-Provincial and Demonstration schools are operated for students who are deaf, blind, or deaf-blind, or who have severe learning disabilities, which may include attention-deficit hyperactivity disorder (ADHD).
+Provincial and Demonstration schools are operated for students who are deaf, blind, or deaf-blind, or who have severe learning disabilities.

 Drivers must complete a Vulnerable Sector Check and participate in sensitivity training provided by their employer when hired.
-The OCDSB actively supports and participates in any region-wide school vehicle safety committee or initiatives with a view to improving the uniformity of school bus safety procedures and to assisting school bus drivers to improve their management of students.
+The OCDSB actively supports and participates in any region-wide school vehicle safety committee or initiatives with a view to improving the uniformity of school bus safety procedures.
+Furthermore, the OCDSB supports efforts to equip school bus drivers with the skills to effectively manage student behavior.

-Part 3- The Board's Special Education Advisory Committee
+Part 3 The Board's Special Education Advisory Committee